Find a Book

 Classmarks

-The initial letter indicates the broad subject area (W is is English Literature); the following numeral indicates the subdivision (4 contains the works of individual authors); the final string of letters are the first letters of the author’s surname (e.g. DIC for Charles Dickens).
-Books are shelved alphabetically within subdivisions according to the final string of letters in the classmark.
+The initial letter indicates the broad subject area (L is for Life Sciences); the following numeral indicates the subdivision (in this case, 3 contains the works on molecular biology); the final string of letters are (most commonly) the first letters of the author’s surname (ALB for Alberts).
+Books are shelved alphabetically within subdivisions according to classmark.